idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 [OmegaT](https://omegat.org/en/) CAT tool has a Remove tags option, which strips ALL tags from the imported document(s).
 The latest version now includes the [TagWipe](https://libretraduko.wordpress.com/2018/04/18/tagwipe-in-omegat/) utility/Groovy script for clearing excessive tags on Word documents.
 It offers a GUI that lets the user select different options with which it should be run.

-### Translation Memory (TMX) Editing|Maintainance
+### Translation Memory (TMX) Editing/Maintainance

 [CafeTran Espresso](http://cafetran.com/) (paid software // free to use TMX editing feature)

 CafeTran Espresso CAT tool offers a powerful workflow for performing various editing and maintenance tasks on TMX Translation Memories.
-It probably represents the best way to edit and maintain your TMX memories in GNU/Linux.
 Demo's TM limits do not apply to the "Edit translation memory" workflow.

 [Heartsome TMX Editor](https://github.com/heartsome/tmxeditor8) (free)

 A powerful TM maintenance tool for all CAT software.
 It provides many useful and practical functions besides common editing features, allowing you to perform TM maintenance tasks easily, simply and all with one tool.

+[TMXEditor](https://www.maxprograms.com/products/tmxeditor.html) (paid, 30-day free trial)

+Maxprograms TMXEditor is a cross-platofrm desktop application designed for editing TMX.
+It is able to handle very large files with millions of segments.

 [SuperTMXMerge](https://github.com/amake/SuperTMXMerge)